Originally posted on April 22, 2017 @ 6:44 PM

 - MARTA bus travel is time-consuming because not only are you waiting on the bus to arrive, it’s stopping every few minutes.
 My son and nephew both tell stories of 2 hours on the bus to get to work.
 That’s after walking 25 minutes TO the bus stop.

 - And because of the bridge collapse on I-85N, Atlanta’s traffic is now next to unbearable, particularly for the people living along it’s corridor and to the North.
 Those people who aren’t already requesting Uber or Lyft, are now having to ride MARTA.
 I have no doubt the experience has been a shock to their system.
 And of course, the stations that have parking are full EARLY, which basically means there’s no parking at any of the stations.

 - SunTrust Park and Uber . . .
 I have only done one pick up which was for the Exhibition Game before the season started.
 I knew then I had no desire to have that experience again, no matter what the surge may be.
 Opening Day for the Braves was great, but it was NOT for Uber.
 I heard it was a nightmare.

 I have also heard that there were all of 3 people who decided 14,000 parking spaces would be reserved for VIPs and season ticket holders, and the remaining fans of the 40,000 seat stadium should rely on Uber.

-- Apparently SunTrust personnel were ‘trained’ but it’s real obvious Uber drivers were left in the dark.
+- Apparently SunTrust personnel were ‘trained’ but it’s real obvious drivers were left in the dark.
 If drivers want to be stuck in bumper to bumper traffic, on a single lane winding street with no exit, waiting to find your rider . . .
 YOU ALL Can Have THAT!
-I understand some riders waited 2 hours for an Uber!
+I understand some riders waited 2 hours for their ride!